rrwick/Bacsort/README.md

 #### What average nucleotide identity (ANI) defines a species?

 [This preprint](https://www.biorxiv.org/content/early/2017/11/27/225342) suggests there is a clear answer to that question: 5% or less.
-However, Bacsort trees reveal that there is not a consistent amount of variation within a species.
-For example, genomes in _Klebsiella oxytoca_ tend to be about (low number)% divergent from each other.
-Genomes in _Photorhabdus luminescens_ are more like (medium number)% divergent.
-And _Buchnera aphidicola_ genomes are (high number)% divergent!
-Setting any single threshold would be incompatible with so many existing species labels, that I don't think it's realistic.
+But I'm sceptical that is compatible with species names as they are actually used.
+For example, genomes in _Klebsiella oxytoca_ tend to be about 1% divergent from each other.
+Genomes in _Photorhabdus luminescens_ are more like 5% divergent.
+And genomes labelled _Buchnera aphidicola_ are on average a whopping 18% divergent from each other!
+Setting any single threshold would be incompatible with so many existing species labels that I don't think it's realistic.

 #### What about horizontal gene transfer (HGT)?